alessandroarmando/alessandroarmando.github.io/hands-on-pgp.md

 [...]
 ```

 Trust in the key's owner and the key's validity are indicated to the right when the key is displayed.
-Trust in the owner is displayed first and the key's validity is second[4].
+Trust in the owner is displayed first and the key's validity is second.
 The four trust/validity levels are abbreviated: unknown (q), none (n), marginal (m), and full (f).
 In this case, Blake's key is fully valid since Alice signed it herself.
 She initially has an unknown trust in Blake to properly sign other keys but decides to trust him marginally.

 The web of trust allows a more elaborate algorithm to be used to validate a key.
 Formerly, a key was considered valid only if you signed it personally.
 A more flexible algorithm can now be used: a key K is considered valid if it meets two conditions: